 Rivian was first to reveal its electric truck, back at the LA motor show in November 2018.
 It was here that the startup announced the R1T pickup and R1S SUV, which share the same platform, as its first vehicles.
 Rivian originally said both would be available in the second half of 2020, but the pandemic caused this date to slip a year.
 The first deliveries are now due in January 2022.

 Tesla revealed the Cybertruck a year later, in November 2019.
-During the reveal, Elon Musk proudly bragged about the strength of the truck, only for the windows to be smashed by a metal ball.
-Musk said the first Cybertrucks would roll off the production line in late-2021, but this recently since slipped to 2022.
+During the reveal, Elon Musk proudly bragged about the strength of the truck, only for the windows to be smashed (opens in new tab) by a metal ball.
+Musk said the first Cybertrucks would roll off the production line in late-2021, but this later slipped to late 2022 , and then again to early 2023 at the earliest.

 The Rivian R1T prices currently start at $67,500.
 This is for the Explore Package and ‘Large’ battery pack (which is , confusingly, the smaller of the two currently offered by Rivian).